 - Add some fruit or a slice of lemon to your water to give it a natural flavor that might make it easier to stomach.

-- If you’re still having trouble, drink herbal teas, natural fruit juices, milk, or nutritious soups to keep your fluids in check.
+- If you’re still having trouble, try morning sickness herbal remedies such as teas, natural fruit juices, milk, or nutritious soups to keep your fluids in check.

 Aim for six to eight cups of fluids a day that don’t contain caffeine.

 Morning sickness is often associated with a heightened sensitivity to certain smells (also known as hyperosmia).
 So, identifying your triggers and avoiding them can be one of the best morning sickness remedies.
 But just like the cravings you might experience, the smells and sensations that trigger your nausea can be incredibly specific.